 We'll make sure that 100% of our packaging is recyclable or reusable.
 We'll work with local and national partners to collect 100% of our packaging in Western Europe.
 We'll make sure that at least 50% of the material we use for our PET bottles comes from recycled plastic.

-inspire everyone to recycle.
+We'll use the reach of our brands to inspire everyone to recycle.